mmuratarat/mmuratarat.github.io/_pages/faq.md

 A discrete probability function is a function that can take a discrete number of values (not necessarily finite).
 This is most often the non-negative integers or some subset of the non-negative integers.
 There is no mathematical restriction that discrete probability functions only be defined at integers, but in practice this is usually what makes sense.
 For example, if you toss a coin 6 times, you can get 2 heads or 3 heads but not 2 1/2 heads.
 Each of the discrete values has a certain probability of occurrence that is between zero and one.
 That is, a discrete function that allows negative values or values greater than one is not a probability function.
 The condition that the probabilities sum to one means that at least one of the values has to occur.

-#### What are the conditions for a function to be a probability density function?
+#### What is a probability density function?
+What are the conditions for a function to be a probability density function?

+Continuous probability functions are referred to as probability density functions.
 The mathematical definition of a continuous probability function, $f(x)$, is a function that satisfies the following properties:

 * The probability that x is between two points a and b is